Brisbane Adventist College: Spiritual aspects

 All enrolled students take religion classes.
 These classes cover such topics as biblical history, and Christian and denominational doctrines.
 Teachers in other subject areas may also begin each class period with prayer or spiritual thought, and encourage student input.
-Weekly, the student body gathers for an hour-long chapel service.
+Weekly, the student body gathers for a chapel service at their neighbouring church (Mt Gravatt Seventh-Day Adventist Church) with special guests from time to time and the time periods (of the chapel service) ranging anywhere between 45 minutes to 1:30 hours.

 Sports

 The College offers students access to touch football, basketball, rugby (league and/or union), netball, Futsal (soccer) and volleyball.